 Independence Pass - Heading east from Aspen on Hwy 82, the road climbs to the top of Independence Pass (12,095 ft.).
 The trip to the top is approximately 20 miles, passing the ghost town of Independence on the way.
 Please be extremely careful as this road is very narrow and has car traffic in the summer.

 Distance: 20 miles one way, riders can turn around at any point and come back to town.

 Rider's Tip: Best to ride this route during the weekdays as weekends have a higher volume of car traffic on the narrow winding road.

-Points of Interest: USA Pro Challenge featured this climb in 2011, 2012, 2013 and 2015 races, The Devil's Punchbowl, Independence Ghost Town, The Grottos Ice Caves,
+Points of Interest: USA Pro Challenge featured this climb in 2011, 2012, 2013 and 2015 races, The Devil's Punchbowl (a popular cliff jump into the river), Independence Ghost Town, & The Grottos Ice Caves

 Maroon Bells - This road begins west of town on Hwy 82 at the second traffic light out of town.
 The road takes you a distance of approximately 10 miles to the beautiful Maroon Bells.
-Light traffic on this road in the summer as it is only accessible by bus between the hours of 9 and 5 making it a riders paradise; showcasing vistas of Pyramid Peak as you wind your way to the top.
+There is light traffic on this road in the summer as it is only accessible by bus between the hours of 8am and 5pm making it a rider's paradise; showcasing vistas of Pyramid Peak as you wind your way to the top.

 Distance: 10 miles one way

 Rider's Tip: Between the hours of 8am and 5pm this route is closed to vehicle traffic with the exception of busses.
 It's a riders dream!

 Points of Interest: T Lazy 7 Ranch, Maroon Lake